cisagov/cyhy_amis/packer/README.md

 packer build .
 ```

-If building a non-default image (for testing as an example) the prefix for the
+If building a non-default AMI (e.g., for testing), the prefix for the
 created AMI can be changed from the default value of `cyhy` like so:

 ```console